LaptopCat/livebio-plugins/plugins/discord/README.md

 First, open Discord.
 Then, in the left bar with guilds, find the + and click on it.
 Fill in the stuff with anything you want, doesn't matter.
 Then, go to settings, find Advanced (Behavior), enable Developer Mode.

-Go to your new guild, click on the guild name in the sidebar with channels, scroll down if needed and copy the ID.
+Open the member sidebar and find yourself.
+Right click on yourself and copy the ID.
 Write it down somewhere.

-Then, open the member sidebar and find yourself.
-Right click on yourself and copy the ID.
-Again, write it down somewhere.

 ### 2.3 Add the Bot to your Guild
 Go back to this [page](https://discord.com/developers/applications).

 Find your application and click on it.
 Then, click on "OAuth" on the left side of the screen and on "URL Generator".

-Then, select
+Then, select "Bot" and copy the generated URL.

+Next, go to the generated URL and select your guild that you created and add the bot.
 ### 3. Configure the plugin
 First, add a discord field to the plugins field in your existing config:
 ```python